 Lithium is sometimes prescribed by doctors for purposes other than those

-be used in the treatment of acute brain injuries (e.g., ischemia) and chronic
+commonly used such as in the treatment of acute brain injuries (e.g., ischemia) and chronic

 number/size of neurons and glia in brain.
 Importantly, neurogenesis, that is,